Explaining Behaviorism: Operant & Classical Conditioning

 Over time, the story goes, if two things are repeatedly paired together out there in the world, the organism will come to respond to one as they already respond to the other.

 Example Traditional Story: When Mary was a child her father liked to take many pictures of her.
-He he always said "Say Cheese" before he took the picture, and he always used a flash.
+He always said, "Say cheese!" before he took the picture, and he always used a flash.
 Every time the flash hit Mary, she winced slightly.
-Now, whenever she hears "Say cheese" she winces.
+Now, whenever she hears "Say cheese!" she winces.

-In many cases, where the traditional story does not hold, there has been a lot of research into the exceptions, and we have very good understandings of why such exceptions should exist.
-For example, after a single event many animals will learn to avoid novel tastes that were associated with becoming sick quite a bit later.
-This makes a lot of evolutionary sense; poison food present a big risk, and one dose not normally experience the full effects until quite a bit after ingestion.
+In many cases, where the traditional story does not hold, there has been a lot of research into the exceptions, and we have a very good understanding of why such exceptions should exist.
+For example, after a single event, many animals will learn to avoid novel tastes that were associated with becoming sick quite a bit later.
+This makes a lot of evolutionary sense; poisoned food presents a big risk, and one does not normally experience the full effects until quite a bit after ingestion.
 On the other hand, when dealing with fairly arbitrary pairings of stimuli, as we get all the time in our modern world, the structure of the traditional story holds.
 For example, why should anyone ever have become excited by hearing a computerized voice say "You've got mail!"?
 Because of several pairings, that's why.

-Other Classical Conditioning Stuff: You can do amazing things here with generalization and discrimination training, and there are many other interesting phenomenon that scientists have discovered.
+Other Classical Conditioning Stuff: You can do amazing things here with generalization and discrimination training, and there are many other interesting phenomena that scientists have discovered.